What is the Green Home Grant Scheme (GHGS)?

 It is a Government incentive which will allow homeowners and landlords to apply for vouchers worth up to two thirds of the cost of hiring tradespeople up to a maximum of £5,000 (£10,000 for households on low income)

-The vouchers will be issued from the end of September and the scheme is expected to run until end of March.
+The vouchers are available from the end of September 2020 and the scheme has now been extended to run until end of March 2022.

 See the government endorsed advice website Simple Energy Advice for more information

 Am I eligible for a Green Home Grant Scheme Voucher?

 To be eligible for the voucher, the household must install a primary measure:

 - Insulation (solid wall, cavity wall, underfloor, loft, flat roof, room in roof, park home)

 - Low Carbon Heat (air source heat pump, ground source heat pump, solar thermal)

 In addition to a primary measure, households can install eligible secondary measures:

 - Draft proofing.